-The easiest way to visualise this is to generate a line mesh which shows the curve, and then render this to the 3D map.
+The easiest way to visualize this is to generate a line mesh that shows the curve, and then render this to the 3D map.

 R3F has its own declarative syntax for three’s various classes with geometry and materials.
 Here’s a snippet which is the line rendered in the image above:

 The first attempt at moving the camera moved in and around the streets of the village to the left of the map.
 This didn’t work out too well as it wasn’t smooth enough; the angles of the turns were too great which made the camera too jittery.
 Below is an example of the code for generating the path for the camera:

 Through trial and error we discovered that the fewer points we used, the less jittery the camera would seem to the end-user. three.js has a class called CatmullRomCurve3 which will generate the spline curve.